 Assistive Listening Systems are primarily for campus use.
 If a student needs to use portable equipment for an off-campus college event, special permission must be obtained from Disability Services for Students.

 If the equipment is not returned as specified in the contract, the College may regard the equipment as stolen property.
-Such misconduct is subject to disciplinary action and will be handled through the Dean of Students’ Office and/or Campus Police.
+Such misconduct is subject to disciplinary action and will be handled through the Dean of Students’ Office and/or College Police.

 CART (Computer Assisted Real-Time) Reporters